Last updated on July 31st, 2019 at 02:37 pm

 - Who is your ideal audience?

-At the end of this post, you can download my The Blog Style Guide Workbook including a Style Guide Questionnaire for more questions to help you get your creative juices flowing!
+GET IT NOW: Hop over and download my The Blog Style Guide Workbook including a Style Guide Questionnaire for more questions to help you get your creative juices flowing!
 Just share our Freebies with friends for a whole library of free blogging tools.

 Step 2: Create an inspiration board